BY: SOPHIE BENSON

 When you have nothing but your own wardrobe to dip into you start to figure out what you really need.
 When I started my own shopping break, I started to panic at the thought of the things I might need during that time.
 There was absolutely nothing I truly required immediately; it was just my shopping-loving brain trying to wangle one last shop in the name of ‘need’.

-In the past, I’ve told myself I need a fifth pair of trousers to finish my wardrobe or another new bag because it’s different to my others.
+In the past, I’ve told myself I need a fifth pair of trousers to finish my wardrobe or another new bag because it’s different from my others.
 Yet, over the last three months when I had no purchases to justify, all of those supposed necessities melted away and I was left with only two things that my wardrobe was genuinely lacking: a raincoat and a sun hat.

 Remove the ability to shop and the majority of your needed items go with it.